Harvestry Documentation LLM Consolidation

 API usage is billed by Anthropic.
 Consolidating a long lecture can consume a significant number of tokens (input + output).
 A 90-minute lecture transcript is typically 8,000–15,000 input tokens.
 Check your Anthropic dashboard to monitor usage.

-Ollama runs language models entirely on your Mac.
-No data leaves the device.
+Ollama runs language models entirely on your Mac using Apple Silicon's unified memory.
+No data leaves the device at any point.

 1